All accounts come with our control panel - cPanel.

 Provides access to many different programs that will analyze your access logs and show you more information about your web-site's traffic.

 Allows you to change your main account password.
-It is recommended good practice to change this password at least once a month.
+It is recommended good practise to change this password at least once a month.